tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 Remember that all this is done before writing any production code.

 A> ## Define acceptance criteria check list {#define-acceptance-criteria-check-list-aside}
-A> - Business analysis has been undertaken.
+A> - Business analysis has been undertaken
-A> - Developers understand the business background, context and goals for a story.
-A> - There is no ambiguity about business terms and everyone agrees on their definition.
-A> - Acceptance criteria have been discussed and documented.
+A> - Developers understand the business background, context and goals for a story A> - There is no ambiguity about business terms and everyone agrees on their definition A> - Acceptance criteria have been discussed and documented A> - Agreement from everyone on acceptance criteria

 D> ## Stickers as sign-off {#stickers-as-sign-off-aside}
 D>